-Getafe hope to help Greenwood find 'best level'
+Getafe to help Greenwood find 'best level' - Bordalas

-Mason Greenwood: Getafe manager says club hope to help forward find 'best level'
+Mason Greenwood: Getafe manager says club will help forward find 'best level'

 Last updated on .From the section European Football

-Getafe manager Jose Bordalas says the Spanish club hope they can help England forward Mason Greenwood "recover his best level" after his season-long loan move from Manchester United.
+Getafe manager Jose Bordalas says the Spanish club are going to help England forward Mason Greenwood "recover his best level" after his season-long loan move from Manchester United.

 Last month, United said Greenwood, 21, would leave by mutual agreement after a six-month internal investigation.